Antimony51122/Elingling_On_Time/Documentation/source/arch/config_data.rst

         }
     }

-.. warning:: Note that the phone build have problems with streaming assets reading functionalities thus we just use the default values for phone builds.
+.. warning:: Note that the phone build has problems with streaming assets reading functionalities, thus we just use the default values for phone builds.